Leadership Team

 Sue Sanders

-Prior to serving as the County’s Executive Director of General Services, Ms. Sanders was the Director of Recreation & Maintenance, Deputy Director of Recreation & Maintenance, Deputy Director of Public Works, Assistant Director of Park Maintenance and also has worked in Public Services & Engineering as well as Rockdale Water Resources during her 20 year tenure at Rockdale County.
+Previously, she has held several roles in Rockdale County Government, including Director of General Services, Director of Recreation and Maintenance, Deputy Director of Recreation and Maintenance, Deputy Director of Public Works, and Assistant Director of Parks Maintenance.
+She also served in Public Services and Engineering and Rockdale Water Resources.

 Will Barkley